 “The next group was literally founded upon a novel.
 That group which I think called itself Wahrheitsgesellschaft — Society for Truth — and which was more or less localized in Berlin, devoted its spare time looking for Vril.
 Yes, their convictions were founded upon Bulwer-Lytton’s “The Coming Race.”
 They knew that the book was fiction, Bulwer-Lytton had used that device in order to be able to tell the truth about this “power.”
 The subterranean humanity was nonsense, Vril was not, Possibly it had enabled the British. who kept it as a State secret, to amass their colonial empire.”Pseudoscience in Naziland, Willy Ley, Astounding Science Fiction, May 1947, http://www.isfdb.org/cgi-bin/title.cgi?115880

 Fandom was/is a world of contrasts and eclectic ideas.
-While Ley’s was interest in the esoteric was in debunking pseudoscientific ideas, part of the culture of fandom has been an interest in the new and strange as concepts.
+While Ley’s interest in the esoteric was primarily in debunking pseudoscientific ideas, part of the culture of fandom has long been an interest in the new and strange concepts.

 Moskowitz’s history also characterised fandom as a culture prone to feuds and disputes.
 Many of these were interpersonal conflicts played out between or within fan groups.
 Others, such as the First Staple War of 1934 were self-aware parodies of fannish disputes.